-We use Proposition~\ref{Stable=bounded} to conclude. \end{proof} \begin{remark}\normalfont This is a a more precise statement than \cite[Theorem B]{Cantat-Gao-Habegger-Xie}.
-Let us recall their result: when $A$ is an abelian variety, $L$ is an ample and symmetric linebundle on $A$ and $f=[n]$ is the multiplication by an integer, then $\widehat{h}_f$ is nothing but the N\'eron-Tate height function of the Abelian variety $A$, relative to $L$.
-Theorem B from \cite{Cantat-Gao-Habegger-Xie} can be rephrased as follows: if $Z$ has height $0$, then the integral vanishes:

-for any smooth closed positive $(1,1)$-form $\nu$ which represents $c_1(\mathcal{N})$, but it is not shown that the converse holds true. \end{remark}

-Even though we don't need it in the sequel, we can prove that a stronger statement holds true in full generality, compare with \cite[Corollary 3.3]{Cantat-Gao-Habegger-Xie}. \begin{corollary} Under the hypothesis of Theorem~\ref{tm:formulaheight}, $\widehat{h}_f(Z)=0$ if and only if, for any closed positive $(1,1)$-current $\nu$ on $\mathcal{B}$ with continuous potentials we have
+Even though we do not need it in the sequel, we can prove the following statement, compare with \cite[Corollary 3.3]{Cantat-Gao-Habegger-Xie}. \begin{corollary} Under the hypothesis of Theorem~\ref{tm:formulaheight}, $\widehat{h}_f(Z)=0$ if and only if for any closed positive $(1,1)$-current $\nu$ on $\mathcal{B}$ with continuous potentials we have